-Both Pasca (2004) and Pantel et al. (2004) describe methods for acquiring labels for proper names from large text corpora and evaluate the results in the context of web search and question answering.
-Pantel et al. (2004) use the apposition relation to find potential labels for proper names.
+Categorised named entities : We can attach labels to named entities in order to categorise them.
+These labels describe an IS-A relation with the named entity (eg., Seles is_a tennisplayer).
+In a hierarchy of words, these categorised named entities represent the leaves of the tree.
+Both Pasca (2004) and Pantel et al. (2004) describe methods for acquiring labels for named entities from large text corpora and evaluate the results in the context of web search and question answering.
+Pantel et al. (2004) use the apposition relation to find potential labels for named entities.
 We have used the apposition relation and recently we added the nominal predicate complement (i.e., Guus Hiddink is a coach).
-We extracted 342 K proper names with their label.
+We extracted 342 K categorised NE types from 550K tokens.
 More than 90% of the data is found using the apposition relation.
 The rest is found by scanning the corpus for the nominal predicate complement.
-This type of knowledge has proven useful for answering WHICH-questions and definition questions.